Fright Night (1947 film): Production notes

 Fright Night marked the return of Shemp Howard to the Stooges, who had last performed with the act 17 years prior.
 Shemp agreed to rejoin the act until brother Curly Howard recovered enough to return to the Stooges (Curly never did).
 It was filmed June 5–8, 1946: production commenced less than one month after Curly suffered a debilitating stroke on May 6.
 The film was remade in 1955 as Fling in the Ring, using ample stock footage.

-It was Shemp's favorite Stooge film.
+A lifelong boxing fan, Fright Night was Shemp's favorite Stooge film.